 Ancient Coins and Their History

 Coins, as we know them today, were invented circa 550 B.C.E.
 From the very beginning, they served as a sort of historical record, struck with the likenesses of royalty and leaders of the day.
-Because Precious Metals are more resilient than wood, glass and ceramic artifacts, many of these original coins still exist today, much desired by museums, collectors and art investors.
+Because precious metals are more resilient than wood, glass, and ceramic artifacts, many of these ancient coins still exist today, much desired by museums, collectors, and art investors.

 Lydian Coins

-Another significant source of old coins in India, which began hand-stamping Precious Metals in the 4th century B.C.E.
+Another significant source of old coins is India, which began hand-stamping precious metals in the 4th century B.C.E.
 Because of a lack of record-keeping, the exact dates are unknown and the coins themselves have only symbols and no indicated years of issue.
 These are often referred to as punch-marked coins and came in standard weights but inconsistent shapes.
 One of the best-known examples is the Masaka – Avanti Janapada.

 A depiction of Medieval coins